 In a small study in the New England Journal of Medicine, researchers found that emotional distress precipitated severe heart damage in some patients without coronary heart disease.
 They found that it was possibly due to an exaggerated response in the sympathetic nervous system.

 Nobody wants to feel the pain of heartbreak.
 We are the best distractors when there is a threat of torture.
 It’s a primal response.

 But as we become more conscious of the power of our actions and choices in our lives, we must also start taking responsibility for our recovery.
-And by allowing the full range of feelings, you can alleviate the profound painful effects caused by the denial of our heartbreak pain.
-Only then will know if you’re really done.
+And by allowing the full range of feelings, you can alleviate the profound painful effects caused by your heartbreak pain.
+Allow yourself to experience it and you’ll find yourself quickly recovering.